 - Presidential International Travel Fellowship, an OU need-based scholarship for airfare

-- Bezalel Study-in-Israel Scholarship - see if you qualify to apply through OU's Judaic Studies program (Not updated yet for summer 2015)
+- Study in Israel Scholarship - see if you qualify to apply through OU's Judaic Studies program (Not updated yet for summer 2015)

 Click on the Apply Now button at the top or bottom of this brochure.
 Schedule an appointment with Karen Elmore, College of Arts and Sciences International Programs Coordinator, then attend a Study Abroad 101 information session to learn the basics about study abroad.
 Both an advising appointment and attendance at Study Abroad 101 are required.

 A College of Arts and Sciences Faculty-led Program

 Administered by the College of Arts and Sciences International Programs